 - Redirect your attention back to your breath

-** Try walking meditation, where you allow nature to fill your mind, stimulate your senses and push out anxious thoughts pertaining to work, obligations, etc.
+** Try walking meditation, where you allow nature to fill your mind, stimulate your senses and push out anxious thoughts pertaining to work, obligations, etc. I have found meditation apps are so incredibly helpful.
+There are many freebies out there, so see what you can find for your device.
+I use Insight Timer, which has a handy timer that is useful for my morning yoga as well.

 Remember: Meditation is a personal journey, so find what works for you.
 Expect some trial and error.